everx-labs/tonix/README.md

 # **Tonix**

-* A set of standalone utilities implementing basic file system functionality
-* Everscale intrinsic lateral interactive shell with a Unix-style command line interface
-* A set of libraries with assorted helper functions for smart-contract development
+* A set of libraries with assorted helper functions for system smart-contract development

 ## Pre-requisites